Where do I find Maritime Tenant Stormwater Information?

 • Individual Permit

-The 30% of tenants not covered by an Industrial or Boatyard general permit are subject to the conditions of the NPDES Phase I Municipal Stormwater Permit issued to the seaport in 2007.
+The 30% of tenants not covered by an Industrial or Boatyard general permit are subject to the conditions of the NPDES Phase I Municipal Stormwater Permit issued to the Maritime port in 2007.
 The municipal permit requires most other tenants to develop a Stormwater Pollution Prevention Plan that includes structural and operational mechanisms to protect water quality.

 Get a general overview of the port’s activities related to the municipal permit.